sk8terboyz/Developer-Playground/README.md

 Author: Shane Kennedy

+Development on this project has been paused due to how it was created and the idea of changing to a React App instead for better security of files.

 ### The idea:
 This website is where I want to develop fun/random projects.
 It will be a fully functioning website, but I am going to try to stay away from server-based projects for awhile.
 Right now I want to work within the capabilities of HTML, CSS, and JavaScript.
 JQuery and Bootstrap are libraries I am fairly familiar with so I am using these to help, and I hope to use NodeJS later on.